Machismo: Mental health

-Negative implications
+Our well-being greatly depends on our mental health, which is influenced by a variety of aspects of our lives, including gender, culture, and religion.
+Women's mental health can also be greatly impacted by machismo.
+Women living in machismo-influenced environments often live in fear of being judged, harassed, or physically harmed.
+Suicidal thoughts, depression, and other long-term problems can result from this anxiety.
+Machismo frequently objectifies women, which diminishes their self-worth and can result in eating disorders and body image problems.
+Machismo encourages repressing feelings and has historically affected both men and women.
+The normalization of repressing emotions can lead people to feel that it is improper to show negative emotions, which can worsen mental health issues and increase stress levels.
+Additionally, because mental health is highly stigmatized in these cultures, women are discouraged from seeking therapy or counseling, which may increase their emotional distress.

 Violence

+Machismo has negative impacts when it is used to emphasize a man’s power and dominance in relation to the submission of the women in their lives.
+This dominance can be used to justify abuse, which is seen in the high rates of violence against women, and femicide in Latin America.
+The power of machismo in shaping gender roles can not only make these issues more robust to address, but also change the nature with which they must be addressed, requiring a shift from a legal focus to a focus on changing the gender norms regarding machismo in Latin America.
 "Machismo as a cultural factor is substantially associated with crime, violence, and lawlessness independently of the structural control variables" (26-27).
 One key aspect of Machismo's association to violence is its influence in a man's behavior towards proving his strength (57).
 While strength and fortitude are recognized as key components to the stereotype of machismo, demonstrations of violence and aggressive actions have become almost expected of men and have been justified as desirable products of being tough and macho.
 It can be implied that "if you are violent, you are strong and thus more of a man than those who back down or do not fight".

 Violent encounters can stem from the desire to protect his family, friends, and particularly his female relatives that are vulnerable to the machismo actions of other men, (59).
 However, through jealousy, competitiveness, and pride, violent encounters are also often pursued to demonstrate his strength to others.
 A man's insecurities can be fueled by a number of pressures.
 These range from societal pressures to "be a man" to internal pressures of overcoming an inferiority complex, (59).
 This can translate into actions that devalue feminine characteristics and overemphasize the characteristics of strength and superiority attributed to masculinity, (59).